KoBeWi/Godot-Action-Icon/README.md

 You can define a custom action, by going to `AutoAction.gd` script and editing the `CUSTOM_ACTIONS` constant.
 By default there is a "move" action that displays WSAD/Left Stick.

+- Joypad Model: model of the joypad to display.
+Supported are: Xbox, DualShock, Joy-Con.
+If set to auto, the script will try to auto-detect the controller based on joy name returned by Godot.
+You need to bind the action with some device to enable detection, "Any Device" option won't work.
+Fallbacks to Xbox if detection fails.
+All auto-model icons are refreshed when new device is connected, so icons will auto-update if joypad changes.
 - Favor Mouse: if an action has a keyboard and mouse button configured, `favor_mouse` set to true will display the mouse button
 - Fit Mode: Node = the icon will use whatever size you set.
 Match Width = the icon minimum width will match its height.
 Useful e.g. inside HBoxContainer.
 Match Height = same, but matches height to width.